Hbraganza/Family-Home-Server-and-NAS/SSH-With-Public-Key-Setup/Setup.md

 ### 4) Provide your public key to the remote device

 You need to place the contents of `<mykey>.pub` into the remote user’s `~/.ssh/authorized_keys` file.
-For the all Raspberry pi's on the system this was done using option C which is the easiest.
+For the all Raspberry pi's on the system this was done using Option C.

-Option A — copy/paste on the remote device (Linux/macOS/Raspberry Pi):
+#### Option A — copy/paste on the remote device (Linux/macOS/Raspberry Pi):

 ```bash
 mkdir -p ~/.ssh